sbseltzer/ja-srs-utils/README.md

 Any SRS that's capable of displaying cards with HTML/CSS/Javascript should be suppoted.

-The goal is to empower the user to make better SRS cards with small HTML tweaks.
+The goal is to empower users to make better SRS cards with small HTML tweaks.

+## Why Javascript?

+There are lots of platform-specific plugins available for SRS applications, many of which require you to use special note types.
+When I want a new feature in a deck, my philosophy is to make manual changes to note types.
+This means my previously existing decks can benefit from these features with minimal changes.

 ## Philosophy